 - Place these on a pebble tray (like here).

-- Mist regularly.
-Moisture absorbed into their leaves which keeps them healthy.
+- Mist, but just a bit.
+Moisture is absorbed into their leaves which keeps them healthy.
+If you mist, use non-chlorinated water only.
 Since Calathea are prone to bugs, check your stems and undersides of leaves often if you mist weekly or more.

 - Run a humidifier.
-This is what I do all winter and, sometimes, into summer.
+Better than misting, this is what I do all winter and, sometimes, into summer.
 A humidifier keeps my Monsteras healthy and my Calatheas are usually chillin’ nearby.

 Watering: This is the trickiest part of Calatheas, because there is no piece of advice I can give you about watering.
 Basically, depending on the temperature of your house and the humidity level, your Calathea may need water every week or every day.
 The biggest thing to remember: don’t let them dry out.
 They like to be kept moist, like a wrung out sponge.